kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ### Build as a docker image

+We have modified the default Dockerfile used to build the scheduler image to include the plugin.
+To build the docker image, run the following command in the root of this repo:

 ```bash
 docker build -t localhost:5000/scheduler-plugins/kube-scheduler:dev -f build/scheduler/Dockerfile .
 ```

 ## Running the scheduler+plugin

-To run the scheduler with the plugin, you can either run it on a **KWOK** (recommended) or a **Kind** cluster.
+To run the scheduler with the plugin, you can e.g. run it on a **KWOK** (recommended) or a **Kind** cluster.

 ### Prerequisites for running the scheduler+plugin

-The following tools are required to run the scheduler with the plugin (tools already mentioned in the build prerequisites are omitted):
+The following tools are required (tools already mentioned in the build prerequisites are omitted):

 - `kubectl` (tested with client v.1.32.7)
 - When running in a Kind cluster: